killercoda/scenarios-vim/first-steps/step2/text.md

 You can also type `:wq` to save and quit which is equal to `:x`

-If you just want to quit without saving, just type `:q`
+If you just want to quit, just type `:q`

 type `q!` if you want to quit without saving your changes.